hmmclean/Data-Visualization-Project_Project-3/README.md

 - After some deliberation as a team and diving into each spreadsheet, we decided to keep only the Activities database and to merge the Fees/Passes and Parks List datasets.

 ## Load
 - Once data cleaning was complete, the data was loaded into MongoDB and JSONified via PyMongo.
 We chose MongoDB due to the ease with which it can be integrated into Python/Jupyter Notebooks using PyMongo.
 The JSON files were hosted on separate Github repos to allow easy access to the data for website construction.
+### Note!
+If you are attempting this project yourself given the data here, the two code lines you need to upload the cleaned CSVs are ```mongoimport --type csv -d national_parks -c parks_list --drop --headerline --file parks_list_cleaned.csv```, and ```mongoimport --type csv -d national_parks -c activities --drop --headerline --file activities.csv```.

 # Website Design
 ![image](https://github.com/hmmclean/Data-Visualization-Project_Project-3/assets/139186713/d7ce8044-8f35-4573-a38b-736bf1a8455b)